 The production of daily life was a three-year project designed and delivered by Sol Archer, the first artist invited to participate in Household’s long-term artist-in-residence programmes in city neighbourhoods.

-Between 2018 and 2021, at the invitation of Household, Sol Archer spent time and engaged with groups intersecting, identifying, or operating in Sailortown and the surrounding area: elderly former residents, new migrant communities, local grassroots organisations, and children and young people living in local social housing.
-The production of daily life positions the neighbourhood as a microcosm where histories are memorialised and (re-)enacted; the forces of regeneration and speculation are at play and can be playfully examined, and community and communities are formed and (re-)imagined.
+Between 2018 and 2021, at the invitation of Household, Sol Archer spent time engaging with groups intersecting and/or identifying with, or operating in, Sailortown and the surrounding area: elderly former residents, new migrant communities, local grassroots organisations, and children and young people living in local social housing.
+The production of daily life positions the Sailortown neighbourhood as a microcosm where histories are memorialised and (re-)enacted; forces of regeneration and speculation are at play and can be playfully examined; and community and communities are formed and (re-)imagined.

 This three-year embedded residency programme included workshops, public events and screenings, the creation of a participatory Haunted House experience, the documentation of oral histories, and an exhibition, and associated public programme of interviews and discussions, including a custom designed online platform.
 Related content and events can be found below.